Shujian2015/FreeML/README.md

   * Standord packages: https://nlp.stanford.edu/software/

 ### - Comments:
-The basic NLP course by Stanford is the fundamental.
+The basic NLP course by Stanford is the fundamental one.
 SLP 3ed follows this course.
 After this, feel free to take one of the three NLP+DL courses.
 They basically cover same topics.
 The Stanford one have HWs available online.
 CMU one follows Goldberg's book.
 Deepmind one is much shorter.

 ***